ibleaman/JPPC/concerts.md

 selections from the Yiddish musical *Shver tsu zayn a yid* ~
 selections from *Di naye hagode – A choral tone poem of the Warsaw Ghetto Uprising*

-Fueled by optimism, faith, and pride, the Jewish nation has prevailed, resilient in the face of hatred and oppression.
-Hear the Yiddish Philharmonic Chorus, an intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish anthems, theater songs, a liturgical setting, and even a children's song, all in some way rallying for solidarity or declaring the need for freedom.
+The Jewish people are now facing the worst violence since the Holocaust.
+Throughout history, we have repeatedly responded to hatred with optimism and defiance.
+Come hear the Yiddish Philharmonic Chorus, an intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish anthems, theater songs, a liturgical setting, and even a children's song, all in some way rallying for solidarity or declaring the need for freedom.

-This concert features four brand-new choral arrangements and some familiar songs you'll hear in a completely different way.
+This concert features four new choral arrangements and some familiar songs you'll hear in a completely different way.
 Even if you don't know a word of Yiddish, the song intros, English supertitles, and a keepsake booklet with full lyric translations will keep you fully engaged and in the spirit.
 The concert also honors two historic acts of defiance: the Warsaw Ghetto Uprising (80 years ago) and the founding of Israel (75 years ago).

 Our live audience will receive a keepsake journal with lyrics and translations, celebratory and commemorative ads placed by our fans, and acknowledgement of generous gifts from our supporters.